What is Textual Poaching?

 In order to “fully consume the fiction”, some fans manufactured their own “fanzine stories and novels, art prints, songs, videos, performances”.
 They also wrote quizzes, designed costumes, and visited conventions.
 This introduction to textual poaching will offer some examples of these creative expressions.

-Fan art is an obvious example of textual poaching where “spectators” becoming “participants”.
+Fan art is an obvious example of textual poaching where “spectators” become “participants”.
 For instance, the following image is a screenshot of some artwork posted to the Harry Potter section of deviant.com:

-Inspired by the original books and films, these wonderful digital works of art reimagine the settings and characters from the stories, but they are endorsed or commissioned by the copyright holders.
+Inspired by the original books and films, these wonderful digital works of art re-imagine the settings and characters from the stories, but they are not endorsed or commissioned by the copyright holders.

 Jenkins liked the phrase textual poaching because it drew attention to the legal implications of borrowing and remaking someone else’s creation.
 Fans had to “trespass upon others’ property” and “internalise its meaning” to express their own ideas.